A combination technique for optimal control problems constrained by random PDEs: Numerical section

-Notice that the a-priori algorithms converge very similarly to the adaptive algorithm, thus confirming the effectiveness of the a-priori construction based on the model-fitted ansatzes.
-Generally, the CT needs a few random variables in order to be more effective than anisotropic full tensor approximations, as sparse approximations are more efficient for sufficiently high-dimensional problems \cite{bungartz2004sparse}.
 The convergence of the CT is essentially unchanged moving from $N=6$ to $N=10$ random variables.
 Indeed, the random variables are increasingly less important, being weighted in \eqref{eq:diffusion_coefficient} by $\lambda_n$ which tends to zero exponentially, and their rates $\widetilde{g}_i$ are increasingly larger (see Table \ref{tab:rates}).
 Hence, the addition of a new random variable requires only to compute quite cheap hierarchical surplus $\Delta^{\betab} u$.
 This can be observed in the left and center panel of Fig \ref{Fig:set}, which show three components of the multi-indices $\betab$ included by Meth.
 2 for $d=2$ and $N=10$.
 We clearly observe that whenever $\beta_9$ or $\beta_{10}$ are greater than 1, all the remaining components of $\betab$ are very small, which implies that the corresponding OCP will involve very few quadrature nodes.
-In contrast, the addition of a new random variable, let's say the $N+1$-th, implies that the number of collocation points $M_{\beta}$ for the anisotropic tensor product approximation is multiplied by $\beta_{N+1}=1+\lfloor\frac{L}{\widetilde{g}_{N+1}}\rfloor$, and thus the single OCP that has to be solved becomes steadily larger. \T{The classical sparse grid approach shows a computational complexity similar to that of the CT in all cases.
+In contrast, the addition of a new random variable, let's say the $N+1$-th, implies that the number of collocation points $M_{\beta}$ for the anisotropic tensor product approximation is multiplied by $\beta_{N+1}=1+\lfloor\frac{L}{\widetilde{g}_{N+1}}\rfloor$, and thus the single OCP that has to be solved becomes steadily larger.
+The classical sparse grid approach shows a computational complexity similar to that of the CT in all cases.
 However, due to the presence of negative weights, the full-space optimality system had to be solved with GMRES.
-The additional cost and memory usage due to the larger Krylov subspace have not been taken into account in the figure.} Finally, the right panel of Fig. \ref{Fig:onlystoch} verifies instead the simplified complexity estimate \eqref{eq:decay_simplified}, as the error decreases linearly in the log-log plot.
+The additional cost and memory usage due to the larger Krylov subspace have not been taken into account in the figure.
+Finally, the right panel of Fig. \ref{Fig:onlystoch} verifies instead the simplified complexity estimate \eqref{eq:decay_simplified}, as the error decreases linearly in the log-log plot.